My RA Hands: Shades of Pink, Purple, Red, White, and Blue

 Noticing different colors in my hands

 Lately, I’ve been doing a lot of bike riding.
-One thing I’ve noticed after a ride is that when I get into the shower, the palms of my hands will be different colors.
-Each hand different than the other and one hand sporting a variety of colors itself.
+One thing I’ve noticed after a ride is that when I get into the shower, the palms of my hands will be different colors, each hand different than the other and each sporting a variety of colors themselves.

-I suspect that the tiny blood vessels in the hands constrict while I’m cycling to provide better oxygenation to my organs and big muscles.
-Then when I’ve stopped riding and my adrenaline levels go back to normal, the blood vessels relax allowing blood to gush out to the extremities and turns them all sorts of colorful reds, pinks, and purples.
+I suspect that the tiny blood vessels in my hands constrict while I’m cycling to provide better oxygenation to my organs and big muscles.
+Then, when I’ve stopped riding and my adrenaline levels go back to normal, the blood vessels relax, allowing blood to gush out to the extremities and turn them all sorts of colorful reds, pinks, and purples.

-Even now as I look at my hands — because of course if I’m writing about it, I gotta take a look at my hands to see what’s going on at the moment — my palms have a fairly consistent color, but the last little bit of each finger is slightly redder than the rest.
-And, my right palm is a little bit paler overall than my left palm.
+Even now, as I look at my hands — because of course, if I’m writing about it, I gotta take a look at my hands to see what’s going on at the moment — my palms have a fairly consistent color, but the last little bit of each finger is slightly redder than the rest.
+My right palm is a little bit paler overall compared to my left palm.
 That’s pretty normal for me.
 After a bike ride, the difference is much more astounding.

-Raynaud's-related questions to ask at the next visit
+Questions about Raynaud's to ask at my next visit

 Now I’m curious.
-I wonder if there is any significance to one hand being a different color than the other after a bike ride.
-I honestly don’t have the answer and should file that question away for the next time I talk with my rheumatologist during our virtual visit in September.
+I wonder if there is any significance to 1 hand being a different color than the other after a bike ride.
+I honestly don’t have the answer and should file that question away for the next time I talk with my rheumatologist during our virtual visit.

 What about you?
 Do you experience Raynaud’s syndrome or other changes in skin color in your hands or feet?